 New York Assault Defense Lawyers

-He has handled thousands of criminal cases, and most important, he has handled hundreds, if not thousands of assault cases.
-Mayo has been a criminal justice lawyer for more than 27 years, and he has successfully had many violent felony charges reduced to misdemeanors, or had them dismissed entirely.
-He has obtained a verdict of not guilty for a variety of violent charges that would have resulted in sentences of decades, and sometimes life in prison.
+Mayo has handled thousands of criminal cases, and most important, he has handled hundreds, if not thousands of assault cases.
+Mayo has been a criminal justice lawyer for 3 decades, and he has successfully had many violent felony charges reduced to misdemeanors, or had them dismissed entirely.
+Our NY Assault Defense Lawyers have obtained a verdict of not guilty for a variety of violent charges that would have resulted in sentences of decades, and sometimes life in prison.

 Mayo Bartlett has extensive experience in Westchester County Criminal Courts, and he is familiar with every aspect of handling Assaults, Domestic Violence and other felony cases from arraignment and bail applications, through motion practice, discovery and trial.
 Our criminal defense team works frequently with private investigators and forensic experts to provide you with the best defense.